bpiwowar/papercite/readme.txt

 `[/bibshow]`

 = Formatting the entries =

+You can modify how publications are displayed using several options:

+* format
+* groupByYear

 You can modify the style of the citations by using the `format` parameter with the `bibshow` and `bibtex` commands.